llpeterson/internetworking/impl.md

 the hardware, but just as Linux is available to run on your home-built PC, there are now open source L2 and L3 stacks available on GitHub to run on your home-built switch.
-Alternatively, you can simply buy a pre-built switch from commodity switch manufacturers and then load your own software onto it.
-The following describes these *white-box switches*, so called to contrast them with closed "black-box" devices of the recent past.
+Alternatively, you can simply buy a pre-built switch from a commodity switch manufacturer and then load your own software onto it.
+The following describes these open *white-box switches*, so called to contrast them with closed "black-box" devices of the recent past.